 It was mideavalmaiden, a blogging friend, and she was being reasonable.
 We can commit to “cut back in the near future.”
 It didn’t sound so bad.
 It was more of a plan to plan to quit smoking.
 I agreed.

 The title means just what it says, “Throw my bed away”!
-I’m never sleep so you might as well.
+I’m never asleep so you might as well.
 My motivation is far too high to let time go by sleeping.
-After all time is money, so I can’t waist it.
+After all, time is money, so I can’t waste it.

 I have to be the one to follow my own advice, so I can show you people that hard work will take you distant places.
 Even if I wanted too, sleeping isn’t an option.
 The fact is my brain runs like a hamster wheel.

 Excuse me if I am a workaholic but, I want to secure my financial independence at an early age.
 I figure if you’re going to construct your own business, it’s best to go at it hard while you’re young.
 Below are reasons you should give your work 100 percent.